Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates: Results and Discussion

 Finally, we consider the temperature dependence of the total thermal conductivity (Fig.~\ref{fig2:temperature}b), as strong interactions can produce anomalous behavior, as in electronic transport properties~\cite{gunnarsson_colloquium_2003}.
 Here, we focus on the high-temperature dependence, as our calculations neglect nuclear quantum effects and grain boundary scattering, which may affect the behavior of thermal conductivities at low temperatures.
-For all materials, BTE-PT predicts a $T^{-1}$ temperature dependence of the thermal conductivity.
-This temperature dependence is dictated by that of the phonon lifetimes, for which a $T^{-1}$ scaling is inherent to the PT formalism at temperatures greater than the phonon frequency (see SM).
+For all materials studied here, BTE-PT predicts a $T^{-1}$ temperature dependence of the thermal conductivity.
+This temperature dependence is dictated by that of the phonon lifetimes, for which a $T^{-1}$ scaling is inherent to the PT formalism at temperatures greater than the phonon frequency (see SM~\cite{Note1}).
 In contrast, the GK-VDMFT approach predicts different high-temperature behavior for the different clathrates.
 BaGG has an intermediate scaling of $\sim T^{-0.9}$, and SrGG, the most anharmonic system, has the most moderate scaling, $\sim T^{-0.6}$.
+While interband transport can account for deviations from the $T^{-1}$ scaling in some materials~\cite{simoncelli2022wigner}, the good agreement between the GK-VDMFT and BTE-VDMFT approaches (illustrated in the SM~\cite{Note1}) suggest that interband transport is not crucial to this behavior in the clathrate models studied here.